Blackstareye/randomDootDootAppears/README.md

 # Doot Doot Random Auto Player

 This "project" is intended as a funny random little spook.
 Within a defined random interval, the video will start and you will get spooked.
-It uses Greenscreen, so you can include it, whereever you want.

 For example: You can include it into your OBS using "Browser Source".